Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 This means that any Fermat APP can have its look and feel changed without programing and still produce micro payments to the original author.
 We call this _Fermat Branded APPs_.

+**Fermat as Mobile-APPs local Back-End**

+This means that Fermat can be used by any regular Mobile APP as a local back-end in at the same device they are running, transmiting to them their core properties like censorship resistance, and all the services available within the Fermat Framework.
+At the same time giving mobile APPs developers the freedom to developt their mobile APPs without external constraints.

 #### Clear Governance Model

 Open source projects that do not have a clear governance model either fail or take more time to reach their goal since deadlocks can occur like the "block-size debate" of 2015.
 Fermat governance model is: